-“For where two or three gather in my name, there am I with them.”
+“For where two or more are gathered in my name, there am I with them.”
 Matthew 18:20

-Chances are you’ve heard this verse read during church service once or twice.
-Where two or more are gathered is commonly quoted to give legitimacy to a small gathering at church.
+You’ve likely heard this verse quoted a few times during small groups, church services, prayers, or church meetings.
+Where two or more are gathered is most commonly quoted to give legitimacy to a small gathering at church.
 Meaning that even though there might only be a few people gathered God is still with them.

 In full it says: “Again, truly I tell you that if two of you on earth agree about anything they ask for, it will be done for them by my Father in heaven.
 For where two or three gather in my name, there am I with them.”
 Matthew 18:19-20

-But what does the inverse of this interpretation mean?
+If God is only present when two or more are gathered, what about when we pray alone?
 If there were only one person present God would not be there?
 Certainly, no one believes that (I hope).
 But when we twist this passage this way that’s what it implies.

 If your brother or sister sins, go and point out their fault, just between the two of you.
 If they listen to you, you have won them over.
 But if they will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses. ’If they still refuse to listen, tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector.
 Matthew 18:15-17